Beam-Project/beam-common/README.md

-inchat-common
+beam-common
 =============

-The inchat common library.
-This is the reference implementation for the inchat protocol.
+The Beam common library.
+This is the reference implementation for the Beam protocol and format.
+Visit https://www.beamproject.org for further information.

+This project was initially known as inchat (https://www.inchat.org).